Boblepointu/WhatAreTheOdds/README.md

 ## Composition

-The app is composed of three block :
+The app is composed of two blocks :

 - The MilleniumFalconComputer : Serve the front application and relay compute requests to workers.
 - The C3PO : The frontend application.
 You talk to it, it find a way to get it right !